 Easter was good to my family.
 With my dad recently passing away, there were moments that were hard, we missed him like crazy, but my little family was together and got to share some laughs and enjoy some delicious food.
 We hung outside in the warm Nashville sun, drank wine, and reminisced.
 Then I brought out these gluten-free german chocolate cupcakes that were a huge hit!

 The chocolate cupcake is naturally sweetened with honey.
 The cupcakes are smooth and fluffy and decadently chocolatey.
 The homemade chocolate frosting is quickly mixed together for a sweet helping of creamy sweet chocolate.
 And all of that is topped with a "praline jam", a smooth and sweet coconut topping that takes like a praline melted in your mouth.
 And then of course there was fresh pecan slices as sprinkles, for a bit of crunch in all that soft and fluffiness!
 Decadent to the core!

 If you are planning on traveling with these treats, I recommend making the chocolate cupcakes in advanced.
 I also make the frosting and praline jam ahead of time, sticking each of them in a ziplock bag and piping the frosting and placing the praline topping on the cupcakes after you have arrived at the cupcakes final destination.
 These little guys are a bit top heavy and can tip in car rides.

-- 1/2 tsp salt plus a pinch or two extra
+- ½ teaspoon salt, plus a pinch or two extra

 - 1 cup fresh honey